Pest Issues

 With the ever-present danger of various mosquito-borne diseases rising every year, the authorities methodically apply mosquito control solutions in peak times of potential invasions in affected urbanised wetland areas, around river estuaries and generally, in regions that are susceptible to infestations.
 With that being said, it doesn’t hurt if you protect yourself and your family further at home against the health-hazardous insects.

-So, this post will focus on what else you could do apart from showering your kids with a repellent every time they go out and furnishing your windows and doors with new insect nets every year.
+So, this post will focus on what else you could do apart from showering your kids with repellent every time they go out and furnishing your windows and doors with new insect nets every year.
 You may have heard this, but there are quite a few plants that can keep the bloodsuckers at bay, along with the rest of the precautions you take during the hot weather months.

-We don’t claim that our list of mosquito repellent plants is exhaustive, but you may well learn a thing or two about the insect-deterrent properties of some common herbs, grasses and flowers that you didn’t know about.
+We don’t claim that our list of mosquito-repellent plants is exhaustive, but you may well learn a thing or two about the insect-deterrent properties of some common herbs, grasses and flowers that you didn’t know about.

 So, read on and feel free to share your thoughts with us at the end!